 What’s the most effective way to include your SEO specialist resume experience?

 The goal of your experience section is to give hiring managers no choice but to hire you.
-Though it’s time-consuming, you need to determine what the company is looking for, then build a killer resume around those requirements.
+Though it’s time-consuming, you need to determine what the company is looking for, then build a killer resume that stands out, around those requirements.

 Have a look at the following examples.
 Both detail identical work experiences, but they couldn’t be further apart: